 The Sonoma Developmental Center (SDC), located in Sonoma Valley, was a nationally recognized institution that provided services to persons with developmental disabilities for over 120 years.
 The State of California closed SDC in 2018 and moved the clients to smaller, community-based care facilities.
-Since before its closure, the County and locals have-worked to develop a comprehensive plan for the site.
-The State of California owns the property and has a relationship with Sonoma County that allows the County, with the community, to determine the future of the SDC site.

-After a three-year, multi-phase project that included The County is working with the community on creating a Sonoma Developmental Center Specific Plan, a three year, four phased project including-significant community outreach and input and preparation of an Environmental Impact Report for the project in compliance with CEQA, in December 2022, analysis of existing conditions, development of project alternatives and development of the Board of Supervisors adopted the SDC Specific Plan and rezoning of the properties to implement the Plan. a Specific Plan and Environmental Impact Report (EIR).
-The EIR hearings have been scheduled and EIR certification, as well as Specific Plan adoption, are anticipated to occur prior to Housing Element adoption.
+Since before its closure, the County and locals worked to develop a comprehensive plan for the site.
+After a three-year, multi-phase project that included significant community outreach and input and preparation of an Environmental Impact Report for the project in compliance with CEQA, in December 2022 the Board of Supervisors adopted the SDC Specific Plan and rezoning of the properties to implement the Plan.
+The Specific Plan meets the State's project-specific requirements, as set forth in Government Code § 14670.10.5The State Department of General Services announced in April 2023 that a buyer had been selected for the developed portion of the SDC campus.